hiker/PSyclone/doc/psy_layer.rst

 **Directive** (of various types).
 The order of the tree (depth first) indicates the order of the associated Fortran code.

-PSyclone will initially create a '''vanilla''' (functionally correct but not optimised) schedule.
+PSyclone will initially create a "vanilla" (functionally correct but not optimised) schedule.

-This '''vanilla''' schedule can be modified by changing the objects within it.
+This "vanilla" schedule can be modified by changing the objects within it.
 For example, the order that two Kernel calls appear in the generated code can be changed by changing their order in the tree.
 The ability to modify this high level view of a schedule allows the PSy